1721 Boston smallpox outbreak: Public inoculation campaign

-Cotton Mather promoted America's first public inoculation campaign.
+Cotton Mather, who promoted America's first public inoculation campaign.

 Cotton Mather sent letters to Boston's 14 other physicians regarding the outbreak imploring them to wage a medical campaign against smallpox by inoculating their own patients or volunteers.
 Mather had been interested in inoculation since 1715 when a slave named Onesimus informed Mather about a procedure in Africa which made him immune to smallpox for life.
 The scars were commonly found on enslaved people kidnapped from Africa, and valued by slave traders.
 Mather read physician Emmanuel Timoni's description of a similar procedure witnessed while serving Great Britain's ambassador in Turkey.
 The procedure Timoni called inoculation involved drying pus from a smallpox patient and rubbing or scraping it into a healthy person's skin, giving them a mild case of pox that conferred lifetime immunity.
 Mather wanted to prove variolation was a relatively safe and effective procedure to protect people against smallpox.
 Many physicians, however, feared the possibility of smallpox fatally spreading and the social implications of deliberately infecting others.

 Zabdiel Boylston of Harvard University was the only doctor who positively responded to Mather, beginning America's first public campaign of inoculation.
 On 26 June 1721, Boylston first inoculated his six-year-old son Thomas, and then his 36-year-old slave and the slave's two-year-old son.
 To the doctor's relief, all survived relatively mild cases of smallpox without disability or disfigurement.
 Boylston then felt confident enough about the procedure's safety, and over a period of five months during the outbreak inoculated 247 people in and around Boston (with 6 fatalities).
 Among them was Cotton Mather's son Samuel, whose chambermaid contracted smallpox at Harvard.
 On the 25 November 1721, Boylston inoculated 15 individuals at Harvard: thirteen students, professor Edward Wiglesworth, and tutor William Welsted.
 They all survived, leaving the university's student body and faculty fascinated by the procedure.
 Cotton Mather writes in a letter detailing Dr. Boylston's work in Boston: "The experiment has now been made on several hundred persons, upon both male and female, upon both old and young, upon both strong and weak, upon both white and black."

 Boylston was unable to continue his inoculation campaign beyond November due to opposition from Boston's Selectmen restricting him, as well as occasional violence from the public.
 But a tutor at Harvard inspired by his research, Thomas Robie, continued vaccinating patients at Spectacle Island.
 One of his patients was another tutor, Nicholas Sevier, who returned to Harvard sixteen days after he was inoculated to report on the success of his procedure.
 Harvard's academic community became more accepting of inoculation after the successful experiments of Boylston and Nicholas Sevier.